Complete 2025 NFL Draft QB Rankings:

 Overall Opinion of the 2025 QB Class

 The average NFL fan will judge a draft class by how good the quarterbacks look.
-Unfortunately, the quarterbacks don’t look too good.
+Unfortunately, it’s a below-average year for the quarterbacks.

 We’ve known for a while that there wasn’t a quarterback worthy of going #1 overall, but the class has been made quite a bit weaker with decent options like Drew Allar, Carson Beck, Cade Klubnik, and Garrett Nussmeier all returning to college football.